 - NEWBrand new interactive settings editor — GitLens is easier than ever to customize to suit your needs

 - NEWAdds a tree layout option to branches in the GitLens explorer — thanks to Yukai Huang (@Yukaii)!

 GitLens simply helps you understand code better.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Explore the history and evolution of a codebase.
 Dive right in and see how GitLens can help!

 Here are just some of the features that GitLens provides,

-- a GitLens explorer to navigate and explore repositories or file histories
+- a GitLens History explorer to navigate and explore file histories

-- an on-demand GitLens Results view to explore commits, histories, and searches, or visualize comparisons between branches, tags, commits, and more
+- an on-demand GitLens Results explorer to navigate and explore commits, histories, and searches, or visualize comparisons between branches, tags, commits, and more

 - authorship code lens showing the most recent commit and # of authors to the top of files and/or on code blocks

 - an unobtrusive current line blame annotation at the end of the line

 - on-demand gutter blame annotations, including a heatmap, for the whole file